The Bristol Hi-Fi Show 2020 was a predictable success with three busy days of impressive hi-fi and AV demonstrations.

 Portable music player purveyor iBasso will be showing off its latest DAP.
 The DX160 is a midrange model with dual CS43198 DACs, 32GB of internal storage (optionally expandable by SDXC and SDHC Micro SD cards), Android Oreo OS, 13-hour playback time and a 5in Full HD display.

 Want to listen to the best-sounding wireless speaker we've ever heard?
 Good news: if you're going to Bristol you'll get to.
-Linn will be demoing its new Series 3, which we recently praised in its five-star review for its excellent combination of sonic articulacy and luxury design.
+Linn will continuously run two types of ticketed, 25-minute demonstrations over the three-day show, the first of which is its new Series 3, which we recently praised in its five-star review for its excellent combination of sonic articulacy and luxury design.
+That same demo will also give Linn's Selekt DSM modular, upgradeable network music streamer a run out.
+The second demo, meanwhile, will centre around Linn's legendary Sondek LP12 turntable.

 Living Voice, Kuzma and Triode Corporation